jaredly/demobox/Readme.md

 ```

 Configuration options can be given as `data-*` attributes on the textarea.
-Look at the html source of this page (and the demo page) for example usage.
+Look at the html source of this page (and [the demo page](demo.html)) for example usage.

 # As a react component

+If you install the `demobox` library from npm (`npm install -S demobox`) then
+you can use the `DemoBox` react component in your project.

+In this demobox, you can play with the `DemoBox` component :).

 ```jsx
 // @demobox